haowang1992/haowang1992.github.io/_publications/ACGA.md

 date: 2019-07-01
 venue: 'ICCV'

+Asymmetric Cross-Guided Attention Network for Actor and Action Video Segmentation From Natural Language Query

 ---
 # Abstract
 Actor and action video segmentation from natural language query aims to selectively segment the actor and its